 The SMF determines the target DNAI(s) which are applicable to the current UE location.
 Then the SMF may decide the target DNAI finally.

-2. The SMF invokes a Nsmf_PDUSession_SMContextStatusNotify service operation (or Nsmf_PDUSession_StatusNotify) if it (or the associated old I-SMF) cannot serve the target DNAI, and the content of the message includes the target DNAI information which may indicate that the I-SMF selection is expected.
-This is to trigger the AMF to (re)select a suitable I-SMF for the PDU Session.
+2. The SMF invokes a Nsmf_PDUSession_SMContextStatusNotify service operation (or Nsmf_PDUSession_StatusNotify) if it (or the associated old I-SMF) cannot serve the target DNAI or if the SMF can serve the target DNAI and the existing I-SMF is not needed .
+The content of the message includes the target DNAI information which indicates that the I-SMF selection is expected.
+This is to trigger the AMF to (re)select a suitable I-SMF, or remove the existing I-SMF (in case the AMF decides that the SMF can serve the Target DNAI) for the PDU Session.
 The target DNAI is used for selecting (I-)SMF, which controls UPF connecting to that DNAI.

 If there is an I-SMF serving the PDU session, the SMF invokes Nsmf_PDUSession_StatusNotify and then the I-SMF invokes Nsmf_PDUSession_SMContextStatusNotify message to send the target DNAI information for existing PDU session to AMF.

-3. If the I-SMF selection is expected, the AMF selects a new I-SMF which can serve the target DNAI for the existing PDU Session as described in clause 5.34.3 of TS 23.501 [2].
+3. If the I-SMF selection is expected, the AMF selects a new I-SMF which can serve the target DNAI or remove the existing I-SMF (in case the AMF decides that the SMF can serve the Target DNAI) for the existing PDU Session as described in clause 5.34.3 of TS 23.501 [2].

-4. The AMF sends a Nsmf_PDUSession_CreateSMContext Request to the new I-SMF, as described in step 3 of clause 4.23.4.3 with the following enhancement:
+4. The AMF sends a Nsmf_PDUSession_CreateSMContext Request to the new I-SMF as described in step 3 of clause 4.23.4.3, or to the SMF as described in step 10 of clause 4.23.4.3, with the following enhancement:

 The AMF includes target DNAI received from SMF in the message.
 When the UE is in CONNECTED state the AMF also include indication of no NG-RAN change.